 - Repayment options.
 (More lenders are offering options for borrowers to make small payments during college years to reduce overall costs.)

-It’s also a good idea to determine how clear a lender is about offering specific loan details upfront.
+It's also a good idea to determine how clear a lender is about offering specific loan details upfront.
 Some lenders provide vague information about how to qualify and offer ranges for possible rate and repayment terms without breaking down the differences.
-Other lenders, like Iowa Student Loan, will detail out how their rates vary based on the different in-school repayment option selected and provide specifics on how rates are determined.
+Other lenders, like ISL Education Lending, will detail out how their rates vary based on the different in-school repayment option selected and provide specifics on how rates are determined.

 Also, see if the college's financial aid office maintains a preferred lender list to compare rates and other loan program details.